kurt/CPP-Basic/ReadMe.md

 - my_print_template.cpp: a template that prints anything that you send to it
 - namespace.hpp: currently not used
 - namespaces.cpp: calls two different functions from two different namespaces
-- templates.cpp: a template function that returns which is greater, also prints __ FILE __ Predefined C++ Macros
+- templates.cpp: a template inline function that returns which is greater, also prints __ FILE __ Predefined C++ Macros
 - virtual_functions.cpp: shows virtual functions and how they work in subclasses

 **Subdirectories**